gsoft-inc/wl-squide/docs/guides/add-authentication.md

         element: <RootLayout />,
         children: [
             {
-                // The root error boundary is a named route to be able to nest
+                // The root error boundary is a named route, allowing the logging and logout pages
-                // the loging / logout page under it with the "parentName" option.
+                // to be nested under it using a "parentName" option.
                 $name: "root-error-boundary",
                 errorElement: <RootErrorBoundary />,
                 children: [